-Only one (1) claim amount for each individual can be certified to the FNS for the intercept by the Federal Treasury Offset Program.
+At the time delinquent debts are sent to be certified to the FNS for the intercept by the Federal Treasury Offset Program, all delinquent debts for each individual are sent at one time.
 Prior to a claim being certified to the Food and Nutrition Service as a debt owed the local office, the individual shall be mailed an offset notice.
 The notice shall provide the following information:

 - a.
 The local office has documentation that the individual identified with his or her Social Security Number (SSN) is liable for the specified unpaid balance of the claim; and, - b.
 The individual has been notified about the claim and prior collection efforts have been made.
 The claim is past due and legally enforceable.
 All adults are liable for the overpayment of Food Assistance if they were household members when the Food Assistance benefits were over-issued.
 False statements concerning such liability may subject individuals to legal action (see Section 4.801.4, A); and, - c.
 Debts over one hundred eighty (180) days delinquent to be referred to the Treasury for an administrative offset.
 The local office intends to refer the claim within sixty (60) days of the date of the notice unless the individual makes other repayment arrangements acceptable to the local office; and, - d.
 Instructions on how to pay the claim, including the name, address, and telephone number of a person in the county who can discuss the claim and the intended offset with the individual; and, - e.
-The individual is entitled to request a review of the proposed offset.
-No review of the proposed offset at the state-level shall be granted for any request that is received later than sixty (60) calendar days after the date of notice.
-Claims that are currently under review will not be referred for the tax intercept.
+The individual is entitled to request a review of the debt's eligibility for referral to TOP.
+Individual review requests must be honored, regardless of whether they are received after the deadline requested.
+Claims that are currently under review will not be referred for the tax intercept. - f.
+The notice shall include all claims for the household that are to be certified to TOP. - 4.
+The individual may document any legitimate reason that the claim is not past due or legally enforceable. - The individual should contact the local office if he or she believes that a bankruptcy proceeding prevents collection of the claim or if the claim has been discharged in bankruptcy.